In the market for a credit card that rewards you for spending and for paying off your balance? This one may just right for you. Read our review below.

 If you pay off the full balance when you get your statement, you’ll earn another $7.50.
 Or, you could pay $300 towards your balance that month, earning $3.00 in cash back.
 When you pay off the remaining $450 the next month, you’ll get another $4.50 in cash back.
 Each time you make a payment, you’ll get the cash back amount for that payment.

 Credit card rewards usually have some sort of catch.
 With the Citi Double Cash card, the catch is a minor one.
 While you eventually earn a total of 2% once you’ve paid for a purchase, you do have to pay for the purchase before receiving the second 1%.
 Also, you won’t net cash back earnings by paying back balance transfers, cash advances, account fees, or interest.
 Plus, if you purchase an item and then return it, you won’t earn cash back for the purchase or the payback.

-- Introductory APR: Right now, this particular card has a 0% introductory APR on both purchases and balance transfers for 18 months.
+- Introductory APR: Right now, this particular card has a 0% introductory APR on balance transfers for 18 months.
 That makes it a good option if you’re looking to shift around some higher-interest credit card debt.
 The balance transfer fee is $5 or 3% of the balance transferred – whichever is larger.

 - No Annual Fee: This card is also helpful in that it has no annual fee, making it an affordable option for everyday use.

 - Late Fee Pass: While we definitely don’t recommend missing payments, the Citi Double Cash card does offer a late fee pass the first time you’re late with a payment.